ledisdb/ledisdb/doc/Replication.md

 ## Limitation

++ Multi-Master is not supported.
 + Replication can not store log less than current LastLogID.
-+ Cycle replication is not supported.
++ Circular replication is not supported.
 + Master and slave must set `use_replication` to true to support replication.